tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 * create an instance from the artefact referenced by its type and id (or via Tremor URL) with a unique (per artefact) instance id
   - instantiates the artefact and publishes it to the registry under the artefact-id and instance-id
   - makes it resolvable via a Tremor URL
-* link the instance to other compatible instances (e.g. pipeline -> offramp or onramp -> pipeline), thus creating a connected and actively running event flow
+* link the instance to other compatible instances (e.g. pipeline -> sink or source -> pipeline), thus creating a connected and actively running event flow

 There are also the following steps:

 * Disconnect an artefact instance from all its connections (e.g. disconnect an offramp from its pipelines)
 * Destroy an artefact instance and thus stop its operation
+  * Stopping artefacts will also stop artefacts that are no longer in use (e.g. sources without connected pipelines)
 * Remove the artefact definition from the repository

 The main scope of the Tremor Deployment language (Troy for short) are the lifecycle steps of deploying, connecting and running artefacts.